MarkusWessjohann/metricKeywordExtension/README.md

 The technical Depth value you can choose.
 2 is a good default value.

 The script `getBreakPoints.sh.sample` do all this.
-Following Lines you have to editfor your Repositiory:
+Following lines you have to edit for your Repositiory:
 * <code>srcDir="< toDo >"</code> - replace here the path to your source code
 * <code>for srcFile  in `find . -type f  \
   -not -path "*<exclude Path1>*" \
   -not -path "*<exclude Path2>*"`</code> - here you can configure, from which files you want to collect the data.
 Exclude path with generated files.
 * <code>echo "breakPointTechDebt=2"</code> - edit the value here for the technical Debt
 * <code>echo "breakPointCommits=100"</code> - edit the value here for the number of commits